comtravo/comtravo.github.io/_posts/2019-08-16-billing-engine.md

 ---

-At Comtravo we utilize AWS serverless infrustructure for many of our business cases.
+At Comtravo, we utilize AWS serverless infrastructure for many of our business cases.
 Lambda functions and Step functions, in particular, enable us to design and implement solutions for various complex business workflows.
 They also allow us to flexibly extend those solutions in the future.
 One example is our Billing Engine.
-In this post I'll discuss how we built a scalable and extensible billing engine that avoids service level throttling even at times of high load.
+In this post, I'll discuss how we built a scalable and extensible billing engine that avoids service level throttling even at times of high load.

-# What is `Billing Engine`?
+# What is a `Billing Engine`?

-At Comtravo we charge our customers per booking.
-For those charges we need to provide invoices and financial reports.
+At Comtravo, we charge our customers per booking.
+For those charges, we need to provide invoices and financial reports.
 Our customers can choose their payment method and billing aggregation option.
-For example, `Collective Invoice` payment method indicates that a customer wants to collect multiple charges into one invoice.
+For example, the `Collective Invoice` payment method indicates that a customer wants to collect multiple charges into one invoice.
 Billing aggregations indicate intervals of charges to collect.
 For example, `monthly` and `semi-monthly` indicate that a customer wants to collect charges into a monthly invoice or bi-weekly invoice respectively.
 We call the solution that organizes these workflows the `Billing Engine`.
-I want to hightlight that the `Billing Engine` is much more than an invoice issuer, it also generates reports and handles sendingd those reports to our customers.
+I want to highlight that the `Billing Engine` is much more than an invoice issuer, it also generates reports and handles sending those reports to our customers.

 # Solution

 The `Billing Engine` itself runs purely on [`Serverless` infrastucture on AWS](https://tech.comtravo.com/aws/cloud/serverless/project_a_marko/) and consumes our internal APIs.
-It is triggered by AWS cloudwatch, which provides sprecific input for each business case.
+It is triggered by AWS cloudwatch, which provides specific input for each business case.

  ![Cloudwatch triggers Lambda function](/images/2019_08_16/cloudwatch_triggers_lambda.png)

-We've configured clowdwatch events with `Terraform`.
+We've configured cloudwatch events with `Terraform`.
 It's rather simple to do, for instance like the following:

  ```
  resource "aws_cloudwatch_event_target" "ci_monthly" {